 Yes.
 The Connected Care plans provide national coverage, meaning you’re covered when you need care outside of Oregon.
 If you need to access services in Oregon, but are outside the medical neighborhood, your service will be paid at the out-of-network level.
 You also are covered for emergency and immediate care needs.
 See your plan’s benefit summary for details.

 There are also financial reasons to select Intel Connected Care with Providence.
-First, Intel is contributing $500 for individuals or $1,000 for families to their health savings account when they enroll in a Connected Care plan.
-Second, if you select a High Deductible Health Plan (HDHP), you can make pre-tax contributions to your health savings account to pay for eligible medical expenses as needed – helping to offset the high deductible associated with these plans.
-Finally, if you choose a Connected Care plan, Intel will lock the deductible and out-of-pocket maximum for two years.
-That means these plan features will remain constant for 2015 and 2016.
+First-time enrollees in the Intel Connected Care with Providence receive a $250 contribution to their health savings account, families receive $500.
+If you select a High Deductible Health Plan (HDHP), you can make pre-tax contributions to your health savings account to pay for eligible medical expenses as needed – helping to offset the high deductible associated with these plans.
+Finally, if you choose a Connected Care plan, your deductible and out-of-pocket maximum will be lower than those on the national PPO plans offered by Intel.

 Intel’s Connected Care Plans are an innovative, new way to provide you access to high-quality health care services focused on your needs.
 Unlike other health plans, the success of Connected Care is based on the Patient-Centered Medical Home (PCMH) model – an evidence-based approach to delivering high-quality, coordinated care that focuses on your well-being, prevention and care management.
 Watch this video to learn more about the PCMH model and to see how it differs from traditional health care.